Budget 2020: Top 7 implications for businesses

 It was a Budget delivered through the increasingly cloudy COVID-19 lens and the UK’s recent departure from the EU.

-Entrepreneurs’ relief reportedly costs the Government £2bn and following promises in the Conservative party’s election manifesto changes were expected.
+Business Asset Disposal Relief reportedly costs the Government £2bn and following promises in the Conservative party’s election manifesto changes were expected.
 The Chancellor announced a reduction in the lifetime limit from £10m to £1m.

 Importantly, Capital Gains Tax rates remain at 20% for sales of companies, so still beneficial compared to Income Tax.
 There are also anti-avoidance measures in place for those who undertook pre-Budget planning.